Short stories are great ways to tackle big issues in easy-to-digest lessons! Here are my tips for teaching social justice with short stories.

-The book deserves a place in your classroom library, but it has so much to offer in when teaching social justice.
+The book deserves a place in your classroom library, but it has so much to offer when teaching social justice.
 It’s one of my recommended texts for teaching social justice with literature circles.

-Short Story: “Better for All the World” by Marike Njikamp
+“Better for All the World” by Marike Njikamp

 This short story is available in the incredible collection, The Radical Elment edited by Jessica Spotswood, which we featured on the YA Cafe Podcast.

-Short Story: “Superhuman” by Nicola Yoon
+“Superhuman” by Nicola Yoon

 Syrita, a 17-year-old girl, is sent in to negotiate with the superhero-turned-villain X. She must try to understand why he’s gone from saving people (including her!) to ignoring dire situations.
 It turns out that, when X was not in his superhero outfit, police profiled and shot him in his own neighborhood.
 The conversation that unfolds draws a sharp contrast between their backgrounds and worldviews, and Syrita must interrogate her own biases.
 This short story lays a lot of groundwork for discussion skills for students.
-Students can put themselves in the shoes of these characters and have their own conversations around these topics.
+Students can put themselves in the shoes of these characters and have their own conversations about these topics.